What is the Difference Between BIM and Revit? (BIM Vs Revit)

-Revit is a software by Autodesk built for BIM with the features for architectural, MEP- (mechanical, electrical, plumbing) and structural disciplines of the AEC industry.
+Revit is a software by Autodesk built for BIM with the features for architectural, MEP- (mechanical, electrical, plumbing), and structural disciplines of the AEC industry.
 Revit is an integral tool that creates 3D models which are an integral part of BIM.
-Revit and many other tools/software are utilized in making BIM that helps designers design, coordinate, collaborate and simulate the integrated design.
-As we said, BIM provides the information, Revit is one of the medium where we can create and access this information.
+Revit and many other tools/software are utilized in making BIM that helps designers design, coordinate, collaborate, and simulate the integrated design.
+As we said, BIM provides the information, Revit is one of the mediums where we can create and access this information.

-There are other modeling platforms available for the same purpose, such as ArchiCAD, SketchUp, BIMx, Bently etc providing platform for 3D modeling.
-Revit is one of the most prevalent tools used to make 2D drawings (such as floor plans, elevations), 3D BIM modeling, rendering, generating cost schedules and collaboration.
+There are other modeling platforms available for the same purpose, such as ArchiCAD, SketchUp, BIMx, Bently, etc providing platforms for 3D modeling.
+Revit is one of the most prevalent tools used to make 2D drawings (such as floor plans, and elevations), 3D BIM modeling, 3D rendering, generating cost schedules, and collaboration.
 It allows users to design a building and structure and its components in 3D, and access building information from the building model’s database.

 How Does Revit Provide the Supporting Platform to BIM?

-BIM is a process in which all the information of the 3D building models are linked and incorporated to produce a comprehensive 3D model.
-Therefore, Revit is one of the software which supports BIM by creating the data based model of architectural design, structural design, and MEP design.
-Any changes made to data input is automatically updated in all Revit output.
+BIM is a process in which all the information of the 3D building models is linked and incorporated to produce a comprehensive 3D model.
+Therefore, Revit is one of the software which supports BIM by creating the data-based model of architectural design, structural design, and MEP design.
+Any changes made to data input are automatically updated in all Revit output.
 So, with Revit, you can streamline the design documentation process and maximize productivity.

-The designing in Revit can be viewed in 2D drawing or even in the 3D model for better visualization.
-Revit enables all stakeholders for taking accurate decisions with the detailed information shared by the Revit model.
-Autodesk Revit enables users to get the virtual models of a building project so they could have a virtual experience of the building before it’s actual construction.
+The design in Revit can be viewed in 2D drawing or even in the 3D model for better visualization.
+Revit enables all stakeholders to taking accurate decisions with the detailed information shared by the Revit model.
+Autodesk Revit enables users to get the virtual models of a building project so they could have a virtual experience of the building before its actual construction.

 So BIM is a comprehensive process where a portion of it is executed by the Revit platform.
 Revit is a tool utilized to implement in AEC projects.

-Feel free to check out our comprehensive BIM Modeling Services catered to all the AEC professionals.
+Feel free to check out our comprehensive BIM Services catered to all the AEC professionals.

 — United-BIM (@unitedbim1) July 1, 2019